DSSGxUK/s22_buckinghamshire/README.md

   4. No column names can include "__"!
 This is a special reserved character for our code.

+# Setting up a machine for running all the workflows

+This part will change slightly depending on what operating system you are using.

+## Windows

+1. Ensure you have an updated python installed on your machine.
+You can install it through the [Microsoft Store](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5).
+As of writing this, the most up to date version was python 3.10.
+2. Ensure you have git installed.
+You can get an installer [here](https://git-scm.com/download/win).
+3. Open a powershell as administrator
+4. Navigate to the desired parent directory using the `cd` (change directory) command.
+You can run `ls` to see the contents of a directory.
+5. Run `git clone https://github.com/DSSGxUK/s22_buckinghamshire.git`.
+This will download the code repository to the current folder.
+6. Run `cd s22_buckinghamshire` to navigate to the repository folder.
+7. Create a python virtual environment by calling `python -m venv venv`.
+8. Run the virtual environment by calling `.\venv\Scripts\activate`.
+If you get an error that says ```... s22_buckinghamshire\venv\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170```, then we need to enable execution of signed scripts.
+We can do this by running `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
+9. Update pip if necessary `python.exe -m pip install --upgrade pip`.
+10. Install required python packages `pip install -r .\requirements.txt`.

 # How to run different workflows

 **Please follow the below steps before running the workflows**:

-  `dvc init` (if theres a LoadError when running dvc related to win32com you might need to do pip uninstall pywin32) `dvc remote add origin https://dagshub.com/abhmul/s22_buckinghamshire.dvc` `dvc remote modify origin --local auth basic`
+  `dvc init` (if theres a LoadError when running dvc related to win32com you might need to do pip uninstall pywin32) <br />
+  `dvc remote add origin https://dagshub.com/abhmul/s22_buckinghamshire.dvc` <br />
+  `dvc remote modify origin --local auth basic` <br />
-  `dvc remote modify origin --local user username` `dvc remote modify origin --local password your_token` `dvc pull -r origin`
+  `dvc remote modify origin --local user username` <br />
+  `dvc remote modify origin --local password your_token` <br />
+  `dvc pull -r origin` <br />
-  `cd scripts`
+  `cd scripts` <br />

 **Running different stages of the pipeline**

-  ## Generate datasets for modelling:
+  ## Generate datasets for modelling

     `dvc repro --glob generate_modeling_*`